French Directory: Rise of the royalists and coup d'état (1797)

 Parallel with the parliamentary royalists, but not directly connected with them, a clandestine network of royalists existed, whose objective was to place Louis XVIII, then in exile in Germany, on the French throne.
 They were funded largely by Britain, through the offices of William Wickham, the British spymaster who had his headquarters in Switzerland.
 These networks were too divided and too closely watched by the police to have much effect on politics.
 However, Wickham did make one contact that proved to have a decisive effect on French politics: through an intermediary, he had held negotiations with General Pichegru, then commander of the Army of the Rhine.

 The Directory itself was divided.
 Carnot, Letourneur and La Révellière Lépeaux were not royalists, but favored a more moderate government, more tolerant of religion.
-Though Carnot himself had been a member of the Committee of Public Safety led by Robespierre, he declared that the Jacobins were ungovernable, that the Revolution could not go on forever, and that it was time to end it.
+Though Carnot himself had been a member of the Committee of Public Safety, he declared that the Jacobins were ungovernable, that the Revolution could not go on forever, and that it was time to end it.
 A new member, François-Marie, marquis de Barthélemy, a diplomat, had joined the Directory; he was allied with Carnot.
 The royalists in the Councils immediately began to demand more power over the government and particularly over the finances, threatening the position of Barras.

 Barras, the consummate intriguer, won La Révellière Lépeaux over to his side, and began planning the downfall of the royalists.
 From letters taken from a captured royalist agent, he was aware of the contacts that General Pichegru made with the British and that he had been in contact with the exiled Louis XVIII.
 He presented this information to Carnot, and Carnot agreed to support his action against the Councils.
 General Hoche, the new Minister of War, was directed to march the Army of Sambre-et-Meuse through Paris on its way to Brest, on the pretext that they would be embarked for a new expedition to Ireland.
 Hoche himself resigned as Minister of War on 22 July.
 General Pierre Augereau, a close subordinate and ally of Bonaparte, and his troops arrived in Paris on 7 August, though it was a violation of the Constitution for soldiers to be within twelve leagues of the city without permission of the Councils.
 The royalist members of the Councils protested, but could do nothing to send them away.